 - Flexibility in Contributions: Employers can choose each year how much to contribute based on the company's profitability.
 This makes it an adaptable option for businesses with variable earnings.

-- High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $66,000 for the current year, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan